The Ultimate Guide to Campervan Travel in Northern Ireland

 Do pet dogs need a pet passport?

-At the time of travelling (and writing this blog), our pet dog Luna did not require a pet passport.
-This requirement has changed only very recently.
-On 15th September 2021, DAERA Minister Edwin Poots announced that checks on all pet dogs, cats and ferrets travelling from GB to NI would be suspended indefinitely while negotiations between the UK government and EU continue.
-You can read more information about the latest guidance here.
-It is advisable to check the situation regarding traveling with your pet between NI and GB well in advance of travel.
+At the time of travel (and writing this blog), dogs could travel between Great Britain (GB) and Northern Ireland (NI) without a pet passport.
+This arrangement has been in place since 15th September 2021, when DAERA Minister Edwin Poots announced that checks on pet dogs, cats, and ferrets traveling from GB to NI would be suspended indefinitely while negotiations between the UK government and EU continued.

 What side of the road do you drive on in Northern Ireland?